thallada/thallada.github.io/_posts/2017-07-11-generating-random-poems-with-python.md

 ![Suggested next words UI feature on the iOS keyboard](/img/blog/phone_keyboard.jpg)

+Just by tapping the next suggested word over and over, you can generate text.
 So how does it work?

 ## Corpus